Nearby Special Lagrangians: Fukaya Categories

-We recall the notion of zero objects in $H\cF(X)$ and give a corollary to Theorem \ref{thm: unit}. \begin{dfn} We call $\b\in H\cF_\nc(X)$ a {\it zero} object if the unit of $HF^*(\b,\b)$ is zero. \end{dfn} \begin{cor}\l{cor: unit} If $\b=(L,E,b)\in H\cF_\nc(X)$ is a zero object, the Lagrangian $L\subset X$ has at least one self-intersection point of index $-1.$ \end{cor} \begin{proof} Since $HF^*(\b,\b)$ is $\Z$-graded it follows that the unit in $HF^0(\b,\b)$ may be cancelled out only by elements of $CF^{-1}(E,E),$ which come from self-intersection points of $L$ of index $-1.$ \end{proof} From Corollary \ref{cor: unit} we see immediately that: \begin{cor}\l{embedded nonzero} Every object $\b\in H\cF_\nc(X)$ supported on an embedded Lagrangian is nonzero. \end{cor} Finally we consider special Lagrangians.
-We take such $\Om^2,J$ as in Definition \ref{dfn: Z-grading} so that we can speak of special Lagrangians in $X.$ We consider in fact {\it nearly}-special Lagrangians which have phase sufficiently close (in the $C^0$ sense) to a constant function.
-Combining Corollary \ref{cor: unit} with Remark \ref{rem: TY} we get: \begin{cor}\l{cor: special nonzero} Every object $\b\in H\cF_\nc(X)$ supported on a nearly special Lagrangian is nonzero. \end{cor}
+We recall the notion of zero objects in $H\cF(X)$ and give a corollary to Theorem \ref{thm: unit}. \begin{dfn} We call $\b\in \obj\cF_\nc(X)$ a {\it zero} object if the unit of $HF^*(\b,\b)$ is zero. \end{dfn} \begin{cor}\l{cor: unit} If $\b=(L,E,b)\in \obj\cF_\nc(X)$ is a zero object, the Lagrangian $L\subset X$ has at least one self-intersection point of index $-1.$ \end{cor} \begin{proof} Since $HF^*(\b,\b)$ is $\Z$-graded it follows that the unit in $HF^0(\b,\b)$ may be cancelled out only by elements of $CF^{-1}(E,E),$ which come from self-intersection points of $L$ of index $-1.$ \end{proof} Corollary \ref{cor: unit} gives another proof of the following fact. \begin{cor}[Fukaya, Oh, Ohta and Ono {\cite[Theorem E]{FOOO}}]\l{embedded non-zero} Every $\b\in \obj\cF_\nc(X)$ supported on an embedded Lagrangian is non-zero. \end{cor}